An optimal test for strategic interaction in social and economic network formation between heterogeneous agents: Simulation

 Because a complete enumeration of $\mathbb{D}_{\mathbf{s},\mathbf{m}}$ is not feasible unless $N$ is very small, making our test practical requires a method of constructing uniform random draws from this set.
 Such draws can be used to simulate the null distribution of any test statistic of interest.

-The problem of simulating binary matrices with fixed marginals is well-studied \citep[e.g.,][]{Sinclair_Book1993}; with many domain specific applications (e.g., species co-occurrence/interaction analysis).
-In practice one of two simulation approaches is used (see \cite{Kolaczyk_NetBook09} for a textbook overview).
+The problem of simulating networks with fixed degree sequences is well-studied; with many domain specific applications \citep[e.g.,][]{Sinclair_Book1993}.
+We add to this problem the additional requirement that the simulated network satisfies the cross-link matrix constraint.

+Prior work on network simulation adopts one of two basic approaches.
 The first approach begins with an empty graph and randomly adds links.
 Links need to be added such that the end graph satisfies the degree sequence constraint. \cite{Blitzstein_Diaconis_IM11} develop an algorithm along these lines.
-They cleverly use checks for graphicality of a degree sequence, available in the discrete math literature, to add links in a way which constrains the end graph to be in the target set.
-They further use importance sampling to ensure that averages of simulated network statistics are with respect to the target uniform distribution.
-See also \cite{Genio2010} and \cite{Kim2012}. \cite{Graham_Pelican_BookCh2020} provide a textbook discussion of the \cite{Blitzstein_Diaconis_IM11} algorithm.
+They cleverly use checks for graphicality of a degree sequence, available in the discrete math literature, to add links in a way which constrains the end graph to be in the target set.\footnote{See also \cite{Genio2010} and \cite{Kim2012}. \cite{Graham_Pelican_BookCh2020} provide a textbook discussion of the \cite{Blitzstein_Diaconis_IM11} algorithm.}

-The second approach, to which our new method belongs, uses MCMC.
+The second approach, to which our new method belongs, uses Markov Chain Monte Carlo (MCMC).
 Specifically an initial graph, satisfying the target constraints, is randomly rewired many times to create a new graph from the target set.
 Key to this approach is ensuring that each rewiring is compatible with the target constraints (e.g., maintains the network's degree sequence).
 The algorithm also needs to be constructed carefully to ensure that the end graph is a \emph{uniform} random draw from the target set. \cite{Sinclair_Book1993}, \cite{Rao_et_al_Sankhya96}, \cite{McDonald_et_al_SN07}, \cite{Berger2010} and \cite{Tao_NS16} all developed MCMC methods for simulating graphs (or digraphs) with given degree sequences.